 Big Sky is definitely a skiers mountain with either really steep rock lined couliers or rolling intermediate runs requiring some hiking if you're not really careful to carry enough speed.
 If you're into glades, check out the newer lines off the Sacajawea Trail.
 Or head into the Andesite Mountain Glades and drop into the Snake Pit.

 If you’re looking for snowboarding steeps, start by exploring Liberty Bowl first.
-Then, head up the Lone Peak tram and try the Big Couloir with the tricky entrance into a narrow slot and 40 degree pitch.
+Then, head up the Lone Peak tram and try the Big Couloir with the tricky entrance into a narrow rocky slot and 40 degree pitch.
 Not enough for you?
 Then try Castros Shoulder with a 50 degree pitch for a tight and technical ride.
 Also, explore the North Summit Snowfields.
 Don't miss hiking Three Forks in the Headwaters area.
 One of the best parts of Big Sky is that there is an open gate policy if you are prepared for some extreme backcountry terrain.

 After a long morning of snowboarding, try checking out the on-mountain dining up at Everetts 8800 on top of Andesite.

 Keep in mind that Big Sky is really a resort and not a town with full amenities - there is limited lodging, restaurants and nightlife.
-For some apres ski, try Chets Bar for Moose Drool or Black Bear Bar for Headstrong Ale.
+For some apres ski, try Chets Bar for Moose Drool or Choppers Pub.
 For nightlife, you can try the Rocking R Bar back down in Bozeman.